Foreign media reporting conditions in China worsen, group says

 The group said 55 percent of respondents to its 2018 reporting conditions survey said they believed conditions deteriorated last year, the largest proportion since 2011.

-"Not a single correspondent said conditions improved last year," the group said, unveiling results of a survey of its 204 foreign correspondent members, 109 of whom responded to questions.
+“Not a single correspondent said conditions improved,” the group said, unveiling results of a survey of its 204 foreign correspondent members, 109 of whom responded to questions.

-China's Foreign Ministry did not immediately respond to a request for comment on the survey results.
+Foreign ministry spokesman Geng Shuang told a regular news briefing that the report was “not worth refuting” and could not represent the views of all foreign journalists.

-The government has repeatedly said it is committed to ensuring foreign media can report easily in China, but that they must follow Chinese rules and regulations.
+The government has repeatedly said it is committed to ensuring foreign media can report easily, but that they must follow the rules and regulations.

-According to rules issued just before the 2008 Beijing Olympics, China allows foreign reporters to interview anyone as long as they have permission.
+According to rules issued just before the 2008 Beijing Olympics, foreign reporters can interview anyone as long as they have permission.

 But the government often interprets the rules to suit its needs, rights groups say, especially when it comes to sensitive subjects.
-Tibet remains off limits for foreign journalists apart from government-organised visits.
+Tibet remains off limits for foreign journalists apart from government-organized visits.

-While foreign journalists are occasionally harassed or temporarily detained in China, domestic media operate under strict government controls.
+While foreign journalists are occasionally harassed or temporarily detained, domestic media operate under strict government controls.
 Chinese reporters have been fired or jailed for writing stories that stray too far from the government line.

 More stories